Hope Place

 Falklands gauchos having mate at Hope Place - Saladero, East Falkland.
 Watercolour by Dale, manager of Hope Place in the 1850s.

-Hope Place (known in Spanish as Valle Esperanza) was a small settlement in Lafonia in East Falkland.
+Hope Place (known in Spanish as Valle Esperanza, meaning "Hope Valley") was a small settlement in Lafonia in East Falkland.
 It was set up in 1846, by Samuel Lafone, a British-born Montevideo merchant, on the south shores of Brenton Loch.
 It was mainly populated by Uruguayan gauchos brought in from continental South America.
 The area is now abandoned.